-Saskia is teaching Viola Technique, Rhythm and Reading, leading Balfolk and the Klezmer Band.
+Saskia is teaching Viola Technique, leading Balfolk and the Moroccan Stew.

 "Saskia was engaging, helpful, informative, and supportive."
 Participant, 2016 LFM camp

 "I learned so much from Saskia in one short week: she has rock-solid classical skills and the broader perspective of someone who also has a huge amount of experience with world and folk music."
 Participant, 2016 LFM camp

 Saskia Tomkins, from the UK, moved to Ontario in 2007 with her family, bringing with them a wealth of musical talent and experience.
 Saskia’s musical abilities on bowed strings are wide ranging, from classical to Celtic, to Roma-jazz, to songwriter accompaniment.
 After seeing Stefan Grappelli perform three times, she completed a B.A. in Jazz and Popular music.
 She has played with countless artists in many genres, including Uriah Heep’s 30th anniversary concert, improvising with dancers at Sadler’s Wells Theatre in London, and learning cello for Michael Bogdanov and the English Shakespeare Company.
 She has been recorded on over 60 albums for other artists and several with her own groups.
 Saskia is also the All Britain Champion for Irish Fiddle.